Ellen Reid (composer)

-Ellen Reid (born 1983) is an American composer originally from Oak Ridge, Tennessee and living and working in New York City and Los Angeles.
-Reid is a multi-genre composer whose breadth of work spans classical, opera, sound installations, film scoring, avant-pop, ensemble and choral writing.
-She is known for her Pulitzer Prize-winning opera, p r i s m, Ellen Reid SOUNDWALK and her work with various orchestras around the world, including the album isomonstrosity.
+Ellen Reid (born 1983) is an American composer originally from Oak Ridge, Tennessee who lives and works in New York City and Los Angeles.
+Reid is a multi-genre composer whose work spans classical, opera, sound installations, film scores, avant-pop, ensemble and choral writing.
+She is known for her Pulitzer Prize-winning opera, p r i s m, Ellen Reid SOUNDWALK and her work with various orchestras, including the album isomonstrosity.

 Early life

 Reid grew up in Oak Ridge, Tennessee.
-Her first musical experiences were singing in church choir, playing in the school band and taking piano lessons.
-She started writing music during her time at Columbia College of Columbia University writing incidental music for plays and scoring films.
+Her first musical experiences were singing in church choir, playing in the school band, and piano lessons.
+She started writing music during her time at Columbia College of Columbia University, writing incidental music for plays and scoring films.
 Her inspiration began with the sounds of her environment.
-After undergrad, she lived in Thailand for two and a half years, working and learning alongside Thai musicians writing operatic works that drew from both Western and Thai traditions.
-She didn't meet another female composer until age 25.
+After college, she lived in Thailand for two and a half years, working and learning alongside Thai musicians writing operatic works that draw from both Western and Thai traditions.

 Career

 Classical

-As a classical composer, Reid's work has been performed by the New York Philharmonic, Boston Symphony Orchestra, Los Angeles Philharmonic, RTE, American Composers Orchestra, Los Angeles Chamber Orchestra, and National Symphony Orchestra of Ireland and other institutions around the world.
+Reid's work has been performed by the New York Philharmonic, Boston Symphony Orchestra, Los Angeles Philharmonic, RTÉ, American Composers Orchestra, Los Angeles Chamber Orchestra, the National Symphony Orchestra of Ireland, and other institutions around the world.

-Reid is the first to have been commissioned by and have world premieres by all four of Los Angeles's major classical music institutions: Los Angeles Opera, Los Angeles Philharmonic, L.A.
-Master Chorale and L.A.
-Chamber Orchestra in addition to being the only female composer to ever have been performed by all four.
+Reid is the first person to have been commissioned by and have world premieres by all four of Los Angeles's major classical music institutions—the Los Angeles Opera, Los Angeles Philharmonic, Los Angeles Master Chorale and Los Angeles Chamber Orchestra—and the only female composer to have been performed by all four.

 Since 2019, Reid has served as Creative Advisor and Composer-in-Residence for L.A.
-Chamber Orchestra and presently serves as the Contemporary Music Chair.
-She is currently the first composer to be in residence with both Amsterdam's Royal Concertgebouw Concert Hall and Concertgebouw Orchestra simultaneously.
+Chamber Orchestra.
+She presently serves as the Contemporary Music Chair.
+She is the first composer to be in residence with both Amsterdam's Royal Concertgebouw Concert Hall and Concertgebouw Orchestra simultaneously.

 p r i s m

-In November 2018, Reid began composing her first opera, p r i s m, about a sexual assault survivor's psychological struggles, premiered in Los Angeles and was awarded the 2019 Pulitzer Prize for Music.
-It was also awarded the Music Critics Association of North America's "Best New Opera Award."
-Reid is a recipient of Lincoln Center's Emerging Artist Award and she has been one of Musical America's 30 Professionals of the Year.
+In November 2018, Reid began composing her first opera, p r i s m, about a sexual assault survivor's psychological struggles.
+It premiered in Los Angeles and was awarded the 2019 Pulitzer Prize for Music.
+It also received the Music Critics Association of North America Award for Best New Opera.
+Reid received Lincoln Center's Emerging Artist Award and has been one of Musical America's 30 Professionals of the Year.